openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_failover.rst

 Description
 ###########

-Verify that vcenter-vmcluster should be migrate after shutdown controller.
+Verify that vcenter-vmcluster migrates after shutdown of controller.

 Complexity